Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Method

 \subsection{Model Design}

 As depicted in \Cref{fig:model-design}, our \methodabbr utilizes the \gfullname $g$ and \hfullname $h$, each featuring an encoder-decoder architecture.
 Both modules incorporate Local Feature Extraction Blocks (LFEBs) for detailed local processing and Global Feature Manipulation Blocks (GFMBs) for broad image adjustments, mirroring the dual processing dynamics of real camera ISPs that manage both global operations like exposure compensation and color correction, and local tasks such as tone mapping and highlight recovery.
+The Device-aware Embedding Interaction Module (DEIM) adapts bottleneck features of the network into camera-specific features via an cross-attention mechanism with the learnable device-aware embeddings. \Cref{fig:subcomp} shows the detailed structure of the three components of our model design.

 \paragraph{Local Feature Extraction Blocks} Each encoder and decoder stage in \methodabbr comprises four Local Feature Extraction Blocks (LFEBs).
 LFEBs in the encoder and decoder stages include max-pooling layers and upsampling layers respectively.
 Each LFEB contains multiple convolutional layers, activation layers, half instance normalization \cite{chen2021hinet}, and spatial/channel attention layers.
 Residual connections link LFEBs across the encoder and decoder stages.